 Q. Are pets allowed?
 Each cabin has its own pet policy set by the owner.
 The pet policy is listed on each individual cabin page.
-If your cabin is pet friendly it is strongly suggested you crate your pet while you are away from the cabin.
-Make sure your pets is bathed, treated for fleas, and groomed before bringing into the cabin.
+If your cabin is pet friendly it is strongly suggested you crate your pet while you are away from the cabin exploring Beavers Bend.
+Make sure your pet is bathed, treated for fleas and groomed before bringing into the cabin.
 Keep pets off the furniture and bedding.
-There is a $50 nonrefundable fee for up to 2 small dogs.
+There is a $50 non-refundable fee for up to 2 small dogs.
 (25 lbs or less) If excessive dog hair is found on the bedding and furniture, an additional cleaning fee will apply.
 If the blinds are damaged or scratches on the walls and doors, damage fees will apply.
 Dogs only are allowed.
 No cats, birds or other animals.
 If a cabin is not pet friendly, you can not bring your dog and leave it outside.
 That is the same thing as having a pet and fees apply.
 IF YOU BRING A PET TO A “NO PETS” CABIN YOU WILL BE CHARGED $100 PER DAY.
 It is easy to find our pet friendly cabins.
 Just click on the pet friendly link.
 We don’t want to charge any fees so PLEASE abide by these rules.

 Q. Are there mountain bike and hiking trails in the area?
 Yes.
 Most designated bike/hiking trails are located within Beavers Bend State Park.
 Check with the Nature Center or the State Park office for trail maps and directions.
 It is a good idea to notify the State Park office (580-494-6300) to let them know your plans to hike or bike the trails.